-To help you impress your friends and barbecue guests, we’ve got four pro tips that will change the way you grill!
+To help you impress your friends, we’ve got four pro tips that will change the way you grill!

 Tip 1: Ice cubes